updated

 It has easy access to Osaka, roughly half an hour to Tennoji on the train.
 A bike is available for you to get around.
 It's on a hill so it takes less than 10 minutes to get to the closest station and shops but 20 minutes on the way back...

 It is on the edge of a historical and agricultural conservation area so the area is chill and beautiful despite its proximity to Osaka.
-The house is on top of a hill and surrounded by trees and bamboo so it is secluded but has a good view.
-You get visited by racoons and lots of birds and amphibians, sometimes wild boars, monkeys as well.
-Most of my neighbours are old-time farmers and there aren't many young people in the neighbourhood so they will generously bombard you with their surpass vege when they spot you.
+The house is on top of a hill and surrounded by trees and bamboo and it is secluded but has a good view.
+You get visited by racoons, racoons dogs and lots of birds and amphibians, sometimes wild boars, monkeys as well.
+Most of my neighbours are old-time farmers and there aren't many young people in the neighbourhood.
+They will generously bombard you with their surpass vege when they spot you.

 Though there’s not so many popular tourist attractions around here, it is where the ancient capital was before Tokyo and Kyoto and the area has got lots of historical heritages, ruins and cool old shrines, some of which still have the ancient form of Shinto.
 It is also the birthplace of Shugendo, Japanese mountain religion, and there are lots of good short hikes as well.